MattSLangford/Tiny-theme-Tinylytics/README.md

 Adds all Tinylytics features to your site:

 - Analytics
-- Hit Counter
+- Hit Counter with or without Public Stats Link
 - Kudos Button
-- Webring with Avatars
+- Webring with or without Avatars
 - Country Flag Viewer

 ### Installation and Setup